Last Updated on January 19, 2021 by Max

 Of course, you could also simply interview your expert over the phone or via video call.
 Still, there is a particular aspect of authenticity and intimacy that can only be achieved if you are in the same room with your interview guest.

-This is an excellent opportunity for a job that requires travel by interviewing your experts in their home locations.
+This is an excellent opportunity for an international job that requires travel by interviewing your experts in their home locations.

 26. Freelance Photographer

-Whether you’re a fashion photographer, a landscape photographer, or just working on your own photo book, being a photographer is an excellent example of a travel job.
+Whether you’re a fashion photographer, a landscape photographer, or just working on your own photo book, being a photographer is an excellent example of an international travel job.

-It’s one of the more creative travel jobs.
+It’s one of the more creative international travel jobs on this list.
 The technology required to take great-looking pictures has become much cheaper today, so entry barriers are low.

 Focus on post-production techniques and getting an eye for the right staging of an image.
 You could soon land some high-profile photography gigs that will allow you to visit many new countries.